anaxite/tgdp-asciidoc-templates/code-of-conduct/guide-code-of-conduct-remediation-record.md

 ## Additional resources

 In creating this form, the authors were inspired by the [Otter Tech Code of Conduct Enforcement Training](https://otter.technology/code-of-conduct-training/).

+---

+> Explore other templates from [The Good Docs Project](https://thegooddocsproject.dev/).
+Use our [feedback form](https://thegooddocsproject.dev/feedback/?template=Code%20of%20conduct%20remediation%20record%20guide) to give feedback on this template.